jarededberg/phoenix-rising-coins/README.md

 ### Social media

 Social links are intentionally not included on the site right now.
 The CSS for a `.social-icons` footer block still exists in `css/style.css` (just unused) if/when Instagram or Facebook links get added back in.

-### Legal note

-Arizona (and the City of Phoenix) may require registration or a permit for buying precious metals/secondhand goods from the public.
-This isn't legal advice — worth confirming exact requirements with the city clerk's office or a local business attorney before actively buying coins from the public.